 Siad Barre then terminated the friendship treaty with the Soviet Union.
 The Soviets were ordered to leave.
 As the day of October 13, 1977, passed, the attitudes of the Somalis to the Soviets changed.
 (Rozin, n. d.)
 They became hostile and threatening; electricity and water were cut off, and their houses were surrounded by Somali armed personnel to protect the Soviets from angry Somali mobs.
 Siad Barre declared all remaining Soviet equipment and facilities Somali property.
-Within a week, only seven employees of the Soviets, the evacuation was a nightmare, especially for the families; there was considerable harassment and much personal property was taken.
+Within a week, only seven employees of the Soviet Embassy in Somalia were allowed to stay; the Cubans were also expelled.
+For the Soviets, the evacuation was a nightmare, especially for the families; there was considerable harassment and much personal property was taken.
 The Soviet 8th Operational Squadron in the Indian Ocean, under Vice Admiral Nikolai Yasakov, sent ships to Mogadishu to evacuate what could be withdrawn, and other ships from the Black Sea Fleet were sent south from the Mediterranean.
 A considerable amount of military facilities and equipment, including the vital naval communications centre, was salvaged and withdrawn from Berbera.
 The abrupt split would have long-term consequences for the Somali Navy; it was severed from its patron and supplier at a stroke.